irdest/irdest/docs/contributors/src/technical/index.md

 A service (app) provides it's own API to clients, either via native bindings, or via the common rpc-broker system.
-Following is a list of all the services that come bundled in qaul.net by default (more details [here][services]).
+Following is a list of all the services that come bundled in qaul by default (more details [here][services]).

 - feed